ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/reliable-and-maintainable.md

 Errors are expected in network handling.
 In fact, “The network is reliable” is one of the [Fallacies of Distributed Computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing).
 Therefore, explicit error handling is a must when dealing with network services because it forces you to check for errors and handle or pass them to the caller.

 In Ballerina, errors are reported by functions returning values of the `error` type.
-The error values are part of their own basic type.
+The error values are part of their basic type.

 ### Error Reporting